Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Model

 First, \chris{the} Kato--Jones distribution is a flexible unimodal distribution that can provide a wide range of skewness and peakedness.
 As can be seen in Fig.\ 1(b) and (c) of \citet{kat15}, the degrees of skewness and peakedness of \chris{the} Kato--Jones distribution can be widely controlled by adjusting the parameters.
 Unimodality is also important to \katot{interpret each component} of the mixture.

 The second benefit is that each parameter of \chris{the} Kato--Jones distribution is easily interpretable.
 The parameter $\mu$ controls the location or mean direction, while $\gamma$ regulates the concentration or the mean resultant length.
 The parameters $\lambda$ and $\rho$ influence the skewness and kurtosis of the model.
 As shown in Lemma 1 of \citet{kat15}, the circular skewness and kurtosis of \citet{bat} \chris{for the} Kato--Jones distribution (\ref{eq:kj_density}) are given by $\bar{\beta}_2=\rho \gamma \sin \lambda$ and $\bar{\alpha}_2=\rho \gamma \cos \lambda$, respectively. \katos{Note that kurtosis is related to the peakedness of the density \citep[see][Fig.\ 1(b)]{kat15}.
-The} Kato--Jones distribution can be reparametrized to $\mu,\gamma,\bar{\beta}_2$ and $\bar{\alpha}_2$, implying that all the parameters of each cluster of our mixture can be clearly interpreted. \kator{\chris{Consequently}, the density of the proposed mixture (\ref{eq:kj_mix_density}) can be written as
+The} Kato--Jones distribution can be reparametrized \katott{to have the following density with the parameters $\mu, \gamma, \bar{\alpha}_2$ and $\bar{\beta}_2$: